niquefaDiego/problem-solving/README.md

 # What is this?

-Tools for efficient competitive programming in golang.
+Tools for efficient competitive programming in golang using Visual Studio Code.

+# Quickstart

 Create a solution for problem A (folder workspace/A):
 ```